Constraints on dark matter-nucleon effective couplings in the presence of kinematically distinct halo substructures using the DEAP-3600 detector: Models

 The SHM assumes an isotropic thermal distribution for DM in the ``round halo'' of the Milky Way.
 This distribution is described by a Maxwell-Boltzmann distribution with a cutoff at the galactic escape speed, given in the galactic rest frame by,

-where $N_\text{SHM}$ is a normalization constant, $\Theta(x)$ is the Heaviside step function, $\sigma_0=|\vec{v}_0|/\sqrt{2}$ is the DM velocity dispersion for a local standard of rest with velocity $\vec{v}_0$, and $v_\text{esc}$ is the galactic escape speed.
+where $N_\text{SHM}$ is a normalization constant, $\Theta(x)$ is the Heaviside step function, $v_\text{esc}$ is the galactic escape speed, and $\sigma_0$ is the DM velocity dispersion.
+In the case of an isotropic Maxwellian distribution in a central potential, this is related to the local standard of rest velocity $\vec{v}_0$, via $\sigma_0=|\vec{v}_0|/\sqrt{2}$.
 The velocity of the Earth in the galactic rest frame is given by $\vec{v}_\varoplus = \vec{v_0} + \vec{v}_\varoast + \vec{v}_\varoplus^\text{\,sun}$, where $\vec{v}_\varoast$ is the Sun's peculiar velocity and $\vec{v}_\varoplus^\text{\,sun}$ is the velocity of the Earth relative to the Sun.
 As in Ref.~\cite{OHare:2019qxc}, the value on March 9$^\text{th}$ was chosen, which approximates the time-averaged speed distribution.
 The values for these parameters used in this analysis are summarized in Tab.~\ref{tab:shmparams}.
 It is worth noting that other authors have suggested modified versions of this model~\cite{mccabe_astrophysical_2010,evans_shm:_2018}.

 Recent astrophysical observations indicate that the local DM halo is more complex than is implied by a Maxwell-Boltzmann distribution, as evidenced by kinematically and spatially distinct stellar populations, which likely arose from mergers and accretion locally in the galaxy.
 Simulations indicate that such events may lead to similar substructures in the DM phase space distribution \cite{necib_inferred_2019,necib_under_2019}.
 Proposed structures range from cold components like co-rotating DM disks~\cite{read_dark_2009} to hot components like in-falling extragalactic DM, near $\vec{v}_\text{esc}$~\cite{freese_direct_2001}.